 - Proper maintenance of the property, including but not limited to ensuring windows are not covered by signs, cardboard, newspaper or other papers, replacing broken windows, window shades and shutters within ten days of notification by the City.

-- Proper maintenance of the exterior of the property, including but not limited to, cutting of the lawn, trimming of bushes, and ensuring the property is free from trash and clutter within ten five days of notification by the City.
+- Proper maintenance of the exterior of the property, including but not limited to, cutting of the lawn, trimming of bushes, and ensuring the property is free from trash and clutter within three days of notification by the City.

 - Ensuring no more than three unrelated tenants reside at the property.

 - Ensuring the tenant of the property accurately represents the number of children residing at the property.